 Joint Commission standards require that privileges be granted for not more than two years.
 At the conclusion of the (re)appointment period, privileges must be evaluated along with your clinical performance and competency, licensure, any sanctions and activity within the organization.

-There are three reappointment cycles per year.
+There are two reappointment cycles per year.
 The average time for completion of one reappointment cycle is three months, so it is necessary to send the applications out well in advance in order to have them completed, presented to the appropriate committees, and approved by the board at least 30 days prior to the reappointment date.

 2500 North State Street